Shulk97/daniel/README.md

 All training parameters are explained in the comments of the files located in the `conf` and `OCR/document_OCR/daniel/custom_dataset` folders.

 ## Citation

+If you publish material based on this code, we request you to include a reference to the paper:
 ```bibtex
 @article{Constum2025,
   author = {Constum, Thomas and Tranouez, Pierrick and Paquet, Thierry},